vorpus/docGhost/README.md

 ## Overview

-docGhost is a lightweight JavaScript library that allows users to manipulate DOM elements in a more succinct and intuitive way.
+docGhost is a lightweight JavaScript library that allows users to manipulate DOM elements.
 This results in code that is both faster to write and easier to understand.
 Check out a demo of docGhost in action [here](https://vorpus.github.io/docGhost/snake-demo/).

 ## Getting Started
 ### Installation